netorcai/netorcai/doc/metaprotocol.md

 - `game_state` (object): Game-dependent content that directly corresponds to the `game_state`field of a `DO_TURN_ACK` message.
 - `players_info`: (array of objects):
-  If this message is sent to a `player`, this array is empty.
+  If this message is sent to a `player`, the array is empty.
-  If this message is sent to a `visualization`, this array contains information about each player:
+  If this message is sent to a `visualization`, the array contains information about each player:
   - `player_id` (integral non-negative number): The unique player identifier.
   - `nickname` (string): The player nickname.
   - `remote_address` (string): The player network remote address.
-  - `is_connected` (bool): Whether the player is connected.
+  - `is_connected` (bool): Whether the player is currently connected to **netorcai**.

 Example:
 ```json